Vietnam.vn - Nền tảng quảng bá Việt Nam

 Using a razor blade to squeeze or cut a child's skin is a completely unscientific method (Illustration).

 Doctors recommend that before using any medicine or treatment method for children, parents need to consult a doctor.
-Parents should not be too impatient and listen to advice and advertisements about medicines of unknown origin or unscientific treatment methods that can cause children to suffer from many unpredictable complications, even death.
+Parents should not be too impatient and listen to advice and advertisements about medicines of unknown origin or unscientific treatment methods that can cause children to have many unpredictable complications, even death.

 Thu Phuong